TheBadkraft/open-framework/sigma.c/readme.md

 > NOTE: A **literal_expr** can have 2 general variations - *string* or *numeric*.
 > - *string* literal includes ***char***;
 > - *numeric* literal includes any numeric type - ***byte***, ***int***, ***float***, etc.
+>
+> We can resolve this with the C99 approach with better terms.

 Now we can come up with what the *Backus-Naur* Form will be.
 I'll draw from another well-established document - [C99, Annex A][3] is an excellent source.